acil-bwh/DeepPneumonia/README.md

 ```
 python execute_validation.py
 ```
-- If the validation wants to be made with the masked model is just necesary to add -m pneumonia_classification_mask_model.
+- If the validation wants to be made with the masked model is just necesary to add *-m pneumonia_classification_mask_model*.
 ```
 python execute_validation.py -m pneumonia_classification_mask_model
 ```